prometheus/jmx_exporter/docs/README.md

 - pattern: ".*"
 ```

-As stated above, it is recommended to run JMX exporter as a Java agent and not as a standalone HTTP server.
+As stated above, it is recommended to run JMX exporter as a Java agent and not as a standalone server.

 **NOTES**